 PROGRAM INFORMATION

-The Hispanic/Latino area of the Department of World Languages supports a broad, intellectually driven approach to teaching language, culture and literature in higher education.
+The Spanish section of the Department of World Languages supports a broad, intellectually driven approach to teaching language, culture and literature in higher education.
 Languages and cultures are complex, multifunctional phenomena that link an individual to other individuals, to communities and to national cultures.
 The graduate program in Spanish offers students’ academic and practical training in the languages, literatures and cultures of the Spanish-speaking communities of Spain, Latin America, and the United States.
 Students who receive a Masters of Arts in Spanish from the Department of World Language Education at USF become well-educated communicators with deep translingual and transcultural competence.
-Thus, they are exceptionally prepared to either continue studies leading to the Ph.D., or find careers in related fields such as the teaching profession, translation, government and civil service and agencies, legal and paralegal services, or foreign and domestic business enterprises.
+Thus, they are exceptionally prepared to either continue studies leading to the Ph.D., or find careers in related fields such as the teaching profession, translation, government civil service agencies, legal and paralegal services, or foreign and domestic business enterprises.

 Accreditation: